static-frame/arraykit/doc/articles/dta.md

 } AK_CodePointLine;
 ```

-The core representation consists of two parts, A dynamically growable contiguous array of Py_UCS4 (`buffer`) (with no null terminators), and a dynamically growable array of offsets, providing the number of Py_UCS4 in each field and (implicity, or explicitly with `offset_count`) the number of fields.
+The core representation consists of two parts, A dynamically growable contiguous array of Py_UCS4 (`buffer`) (with no null terminators), and a dynamically growable array of offsets, providing the number of Py_UCS4 in each field and (implicitly, or explicitly with `offset_count`) the number of fields.

 The CPL also tracks the `offset_max`, the largest offset observed, while processing each field.
-This is needed when determining the element size of unicode dtypes, or when creating a re-usable Py_UCS4 buffer (for usage of PyOS_string_to_double which requires a NULL-terminated string, loaded with AK_CPL_current_to_field).
+This is needed when determining the element size of unicode or bytes dtypes.

-In addition, a CPL on creation optionally composes an AK_TypeParser instance.
-This permits the CPL to optionally call AK_TP_ProcessChar for each char when accumlating chars.
+In addition, a CPL on creation optionally composes an `AK_TypeParser` instance.
+This permits the CPL to optionally call `AK_TP_ProcessChar` for each char as accumulating chars.

-The CPL tracks the pointer to the current position in the buffer, as well as the current index in the offsets.

 In general operation, a CPL has to phases: a loading phase, and conversion phase.